w3c/wai-aria-practices/content/pattern-menu.md

       <p>
         A <a href="https://w3c.github.io/aria/#menu" class="role-reference">menu</a> is a widget that offers a list of choices to the user, such as a set of actions or functions.
         Menu widgets behave like native operating system menus, such as the menus that pull down from the menubars commonly found at the top of many desktop application windows.
-        A menu is usually opened, or made visible, by activating a <a href="/patterns/menubutton/">menu button</a>, choosing an item in a menu that opens a sub menu, or by invoking a command, such as <kbd>Shift + F10</kbd> in Windows, that opens a context specific menu.
+        A menu is usually opened, or made visible, by activating a <a href="{{ site.baseurl }}/patterns/menubutton/">menu button</a>, choosing an item in a menu that opens a sub menu, or by invoking a command, such as <kbd>Shift + F10</kbd> in Windows, that opens a context specific menu.
         When a user activates a choice in a menu, the menu usually closes unless the choice opened a submenu.
       </p>